 Statistics show that fewer people are binge drinking these days and 70% of the UK population are drinking within the health guidelines.
 But what are people drinking?
 Well, a lot of people are drinking wine rather than traditional British beer and lager.
 This might be because there are fewer calories in a glass of wine than in a pint of beer.

 When Brits go out to eat, they typically order wine, unless of course they have a vindaloo curry.
 Lager can be better with a really hot curry!
 Sommeliers are often asked to advise diners on the best wine to go with a meal, and with wine now coming in smaller bottles, diners don’t have to pay over the odds if they want a different wine to go with each course.
-Rather than have wine with a cork stuffed back in a bottle, a screw cap bottle which holds a glass of wine ensures the wine is fresh and not turning to vinegar.
-If sommeliers can live with these individual bottles, so can the average wine-drinker.
+Rather than have wine with a cork stuffed back in a bottle, a screw cap bottle which holds a glass of wine ensures the wine is fresh.

 What should we be drinking this winter?